astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 # Monitor Airflow Deployments with Alerts

 Airflow alerts help you quickly and accurately diagnose issues with your deployments.
 Astronomer offers two solutions for triggering alerts when something happens in your system:
-* [Email alerts](#configure-email-alerts-for-airflow) are sent when something you specify happens in a task or DAG.
+* [DAG and Task-level alerts](#configure-email-alerts-for-airflow) use a Simple Mail Transfer Protocol (SMTP) service to alert you via email when something you specify happens in a task or DAG.
 * [Deployment-level alerts](#configure-deployment-level-alerts-for-airflow) give you information about how your entire system is performing.
-These appear directly in Astronomer’s UI.
+You can configure an email to receive these alerts directly in Astronomer UI.

-## Configure Email Alerts for Airflow
+## Use an SMTP Service to Send Alerts at the DAG or Task Level

 **Prerequisite**: To perform this setup, you need to have built error notifications as described in the [Error Notifications in Airflow](https://www.astronomer.io/guides/error-notifications-in-airflow/) topic.